Kaminario/echo-public-docs/README.md

     - `host_id` (string): The unique identifier for the host.
     - `db_vendor` (string enum): The database vendor of the host.
     - `token` (string): unique token for the host is used to authenticate the agent with the Flex.
 URL-safe String of max 128 characters.
+      You need to save this token and use it when installing Silk Agent.

 - 409 Conflict